 In Japan, manufacturers of pharmaceutical products must have new products listed on the National Health Insurance (the "NHI"), a price list published by the MHLW.
 The NHI price list provides rates for calculating the price of pharmaceutical products used in medical services provided under various public medical care insurance systems.
 Prices on the NHI price list have been previously subject to revisions based on the actual prices and amounts by which the pharmaceutical products are purchased by medical institutions in Japan, and the average price of previously listed products generally decreases as a result of these price revisions.
 The Japanese government is currently undertaking healthcare reform initiatives with the goal of sustaining the universal coverage of the NHI program.
-As part of these initiatives, the annual NHI price list revision was introduced in April 2021, which could lead to more frequent downward price revisions.
-The government is also addressing the efficient use of drugs, including the further promotion of generic use that slightly fell short of a target of 80% penetration by volume by September 2020 with respect to products for which market exclusivity has expired.
+As part of these initiatives, the annual NHI price list revision has taken place since April 2021, which could lead to more frequent downward price revisions.
+The government is also addressing the efficient use of drugs, with the target of 80% penetration in each prefecture by volume and 65% in value by March 2030 with respect to products for which market exclusivity has expired.
 In addition, products on the NHI price list nominated based on pre-defined criteria, such as innovativeness and the financial impact, are subject to a cost-effectiveness evaluation under MHLW rules, and subject to price adjustments depending on the outcome of this evaluation.